 Changing food habits and lifestyles of people, good or bad, have greatly impacted them.
 And at times, it can take a toll on their health, weakening their immune system and getting diagnosed with certain diseases.
 Although diabetes has become a common disease in today’s world, it has different impacts both on men and women.
 Women can have some specific diabetes symptoms, which can prove to be more complicated.

 As women are generally associated with other health issues such as PCOS, it gets even more complicated for them once they are diagnosed with diabetes.
 The current guidelines from the American Diabetes Association suggest that women should ask about screenings if they have PCOS or if they are pregnant or are planning to be.

 “We have diabetes, it gets to come along with us, it doesn’t get to stop us.”– Chris Olsen

-The Health Capital brings to you this blog associated with diabetes in women, that will help women be aware of the diabetes-related issues and the ways with which they can keep their bodies under control.
+The Health Capital brings to you this blog associated with diabetes in women, which will help women be aware of diabetes-related issues and the ways with which they can keep their bodies under control.
 Our aim is to reach out to more and more women and spread awareness and knowledge about the disease.